 2 Zn(NO3)2 → 2 ZnO + 4 NO2 + O2

-Inhaling dust causes irritation in the throat and nose.
+Inhaling zinc nitrate dust causes irritation in the throat and nose.
 Swallowing Zinc dinitrate can lead to corrosion of the alimentary tract.
-Contact with skin results in irritation and can cause rashes.
+Contact with the skin results in irritation and can cause rashes.

 When heated, it may liberate toxic oxides of nitrogen.
 When it comes in contact with combustible material it can increase the fire intensity.

 Zinc nitrate does not have a broad scale use, but is used for the synthesis of coordinating polymers on a laboratory scale.
 The controlled decomposition to zinc oxide can also be used for the generation of various structures, including nanowires.
 It can also be used as a dyeing mordant.